 Economics Major

-The Bachelor’s of Arts in Economics provides a range of coursework in economics and related fields to prepare students for a wide range of careers in economics-related occupations.
+The Bachelor of Arts in Economics provides a range of coursework in economics and related fields to prepare students for a wide range of careers in economics-related occupations.

 Goal 1: Students will understand how all issues in economics involve making choices in the context of scarcity.

-Outcome 1.1: Students will be able to explain the concept of opportunity cost.
+Outcome 1.1: Students will be able to explain key concepts related to tradeoffs including opportunity cost and/or marginal decision-making of consumers and/or firms.

 Goal 2: Students will understand how economic agents interact.

-Outcome 2.1: Students will be able to explain the supply and demand model and how it is applied to input and output markets as well as the macro economy.
+Outcome 2.1: Students will be able to explain the supply and/or demand model and/or how it is applied to input and/or output markets.

-Goal 3: Students will be able to identify important economic variables, understand how they are measured, and explain what they tell us.
+Goal 3: Students will understand important economic variables, how they are measured, and their relevance.

 Goal 4: Students will understand how public policy impacts the economy.

-Outcome 4.1: Students will be able to explain how fiscal and monetary policy work.
+Outcome 4.1: Students will be able to explain how policy affects the economy from micro and/or macroeconomic perspectives.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: